shopsys/shopsys/docs/cookbook/adding-a-new-elasticsearch-index.md

 # Adding a New Elasticsearch Index

-In this cookbook, we will add a new elasticsearch index for categories, implement basic functions for data export, implement cron module, and support for partial export.
+In this cookbook, we will add a new Elasticsearch index for categories, implement basic functions for data export, implement cron module, and support for partial export.

-## New elasticsearch mapping
+## New Elasticsearch mapping

-As a first step we need to define [elasticsearch mapping](https://www.elastic.co/guide/en/elasticsearch/reference/current/mapping.html) in `src/Resources/definition/category/` for all domains (e.g. for 2 domains with ID 1 and 2: `1.json`, `2.json`).
+As a first step we need to define [Elasticsearch mapping](https://www.elastic.co/guide/en/elasticsearch/reference/current/mapping.html) in `src/Resources/definition/category/` for all domains (e.g. for 2 domains with ID 1 and 2: `1.json`, `2.json`).

 ## New CategoryIndex